IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_si_notes.html.markdown

 Review the argument reference that you can specify for your data source.

-* `account_id` - (Optional, String) Account ID is optional, it will be inferred from the token used.
+* `account_id` - (Optional, String) Account ID is optional, if not provided value will be inferred from the token retrieved from the IBM Cloud API key.
 * `pages_size` - (Optional, String) Number of notes to return in the list.
 * `page_token` - (Optional, String) Token to provide to skip to a particular spot in the list.